Pesticide poisoning: Treatment

 Specific treatments for acute pesticide poisoning are often dependent on the pesticide or class of pesticide responsible for the poisoning.
 However, there are basic management techniques that are applicable to most acute poisonings, including skin decontamination, airway protection, gastrointestinal decontamination, and seizure treatment.

 Decontamination of the skin is performed while other life-saving measures are taking place.
 Clothing is removed, the patient is showered with soap and water, and the hair is shampooed to remove chemicals from the skin and hair.
 The eyes are flushed with water for 10–15 minutes.
 The patient is intubated and oxygen administered, if necessary.
 In more severe cases, pulmonary ventilation must sometimes be supported mechanically.
 Seizures are typically managed with lorazepam, phenytoin and phenobarbitol, or diazepam (particularly for organochlorine poisonings).

 Gastric lavage is not recommended to be used routinely in pesticide poisoning management, as clinical benefit has not been confirmed in controlled studies; it is indicated only when the patient has ingested a potentially life-threatening amount of poison and presents within 60 minutes of ingestion.
 An orogastric tube is inserted and the stomach is flushed with saline to try to remove the poison.
 If the patient is neurologically impaired, a cuffed endotracheal tube inserted beforehand for airway protection.
 Studies of poison recovery at 60 minutes have shown recovery of 8–32%.
 However, there is also evidence that lavage may flush the material into the small intestine, increasing absorption.
 Lavage is contra-indicated in cases of hydrocarbon ingestion.

-Activated charcoal is sometimes administered as it has been shown to be successful with some pesticides.
+Activated charcoal is sometimes administered as it has been shown to be successful with some pesticides but its not effective for malathion poisoning.
 Studies have shown that it can reduce the amount absorbed if given within 60 minutes, though there is not enough data to determine if it is effective if time from ingestion is prolonged.
 Syrup of ipecac is not recommended for most pesticide poisonings because of potential interference with other antidotes and regurgitation increasing exposure of the esophagus and oral area to the pesticide.

 Urinary alkalinisation has been used in acute poisonings from chlorophenoxy herbicides (such as 2,4-D, MCPA, 2,4,5-T and mecoprop); however, evidence to support its use is poor.